rosblox/rosblox.github.io/docs/index.md

 ### Available ROSbloX

 The available ROSbloX are continuously expanded.
-The
+Contact us to propose novel ROSbloX and to obtain existing ROSbloX!

 #### Sensors